Loading...

 Portion Control

-Add a splash of vinegar or lemon juice to your meals, as the acidity can help moderate blood sugar levels.
+Add a splash of vinegar or a squeeze of lemon juice to your meal.
+Acids can help reduce post-meal glucose spikes.

 Discover